Presidentty1/nestling-care-log/ios/APP_STORE_CHECKLIST.md

   - Disclaimer shown on Predictions screen
   - Disclaimer shown on Cry Insights screen
   - Disclaimer shown on AI Assistant screen
-  - Text: "Nestling is not a medical device and does not provide medical advice.
+  - Text: "Nuzzle is not a medical device and does not provide medical advice.
 Always consult your pediatrician for medical guidance."

 - [ ] **App Review Notes**
   - Include disclaimer in review notes